 - Arjun Batra: 2023-present.
 Term ends 2024 because he was appointed to fill an open seat.
 Eligible for reelection.

 Contact information, including phone numbers and email addresses for each councilmember can be found here.

 Meetings usually start after the city council comes out of “closed session,” which occurs when the council meets privately.
 Here, lawmakers will discuss things like lawsuits, labor union negotiations and personnel matters.

 San Jose operates under a council-manager system of government, one of the few major cities in the nation to do so.
 That means that all the administrative power in city matters is held by the city manager, who is appointed by the mayor and approved by the council.
 To put it simply: The council votes on and approves policy, while the city manager implements it.
-The current city manager is David Sykes, who was appointed in 2017.
+The current city manager is Jennifer Maguire, who was appointed in 2021.
 The mayor is one of the 11 votes and cannot veto policies.

 Also present at meetings is the city attorney, a law professional employed by the city, and the city clerk, who keeps the meeting’s minutes.
 The city attorney provides legal advice to ensure the council is following the Brown Act, answers legal questions and explains city, county, state and federal laws.
 Both positions are appointed by the mayor and approved by the council.
 The current city attorney is Nora Frimann, who was appointed in 2020.
 The current city clerk is Toni Taber, who was appointed to the position in 2013.

 Contact Jana Kadah at [email protected] or @Jana_Kadah on Twitter.

 You must be logged in to post a comment.